Hemingray-42 Glass Insulator Value & Identification Guide

 Hemingray-42 Colors

-You'll find Hemingray insulators in many different colors.
+You'll find Hemingray insulators in almost a rainbow of colors.
 The most common color for Hemingray-42 insulators is "Hemingray blue," a pretty clear teal color that many people associate with glass insulators.
 However, it is also common to find them in aqua, pale ice blue, clear, and light green.
-Rarer colors include a deep, clear green, ruby red, two-tones that happened when glass colors were changed, and very rarely, iridescent carnival glass coatings and milk glass.
+Rarer colors include a deep, clear green, two-tones that happened when glass colors were changed, and very rarely, iridescent carnival glass coatings and milk glass.

 Hemingray 42 Insulators Blue Glass